-Submersible pumps use enclosed impellers.
-The motors are smaller in diameter and longer than turbine pump motors.
-Inadequate circulation of water past the motor may cause it to overheat and burn out.
+Most submersibles need relatively little maintenance, but motor repairs require pulling the system out of the well.
+Inadequate water circulation may cause the motor to overheat and burn out.
 The riser pipe must be long enough to keep the bowl assembly and motor completely submerged at all times.
-The well casing must be large for water to flow easily past the motor.
-Electrical wiring from the pump to the surface must be watertight with sealed connections.
+The well casing must be large enough for water to flow easily past the motor.
+Electrical wiring from the pump to the surface must also be watertight, with sealed connections.